-A team of researchers and engineers has developed a new technique to produce 5cm (2 inch) diamond “wafers” capable of storing incredible memory.
-The extremely high purity of the raw material allows each of these small "biscuits" to store the data that would fit into a billion Blu-Ray discs.
+A team of researchers and engineers has developed a new technique to produce 5cm (2 inch) diamond "wafers" capable of storing incredible memory.
+The very high purity of the raw material allows each of these small "biscuits" to store the data that would fit into a billion Blu-Ray discs.

 The cutting edge of quantum computing

 Diamond is one of the most promising materials for practical quantum computing devices, including memories.
 A particular flaw of the diamond called vacant nitrogen center it can be used to store data in the form of qubits (superconducting quantum bits), but too much nitrogen interferes with the diamond's quantum storage capabilities.

 In summary: the researchers of the Saga University and Adamant Namiki Precision Jewelery Co. they were at a crossroads.
 Large (and too much nitrogen) diamond wafers or very small (and low memory) ultrapure diamond wafers?

 Today the impasse has been overcome, and ultra-high purity products of sufficient size for practical use have been obtained.
 They called them Kenzan Diamond.